-In addition, several compliance training courses were conducted.
+Several live compliance training courses were conducted.
 These follow ADVA's rolling training plan with the aim of regular training for all employees.
+In 2022, the number of trained employees in live trainings was 586 employees.
+In addition, a web-based training on the ADVA Group Code of Conduct was rolled out in the second half of the year.
+At the end of 2022, in total 689 employees have completed the web-based training.
+With the live training and webbased training, 1,275 employees were trained.
+In the previous year 2021, compliance live trainings were held for 987 employees.

-In 2021, the number of trained employees increased further and 987 employees were trained.
-In the previous year 2020, compliance training was held for around 230 employees (2019: 70 employees).
-The number is due to the restrictions because of Covid-19.
-The training courses also took place primarily via the Meta Compliance online platform.
+The training courses took place primarily via the Meta Compliance online platform.
 Participation is tracked and documented as for all mandatory training courses.
-In addition, web-based training on the ADVA Group Code of Conduct is being developed, which is to be rolled out in 2022.